justicenode/scripts/pdns/README.md

 More fonction are in comming:<br />
 * Add zones only.

-If you have a function you'd like to get write it her:<br />
+If you have a function you'd like to get, write it here:<br />
 *  ...